-An ATV (“All-Terrain Vehicle”) Bill of Sale is a legal form that is completed after an ATV is sold by a seller to a buyer.
-The form includes important information relating to the sale, such as the buyer and seller’s names, their contact information, the amount ($) the ATV sold for, the ATV’s make and model, as well as other key information.
-The form isn’t official until it is signed by the seller.
+An ATV (“All-Terrain Vehicle”) bill of sale is a legal document that is completed after an ATV is sold by a seller to a buyer.
+The form states the name of the buyer and seller and their contact information.
+Additionally, it includes the details of the ATV, such as its make, model, and selling price.
+The form becomes official once both parties sign and date it.
 Notarization is recommended, but not mandatory.

 An ATV bill of sale is a document that is used to officially transfer the ownership of a four-wheeler.
 It proves that the buyer is the rightful owner of the ATV and has paid for it in full.

 Completing and signing an ATV bill of sale is highly recommended for a few reasons.
 The form acts as a receipt as it shows how and when the sale occurred.
 It is needed for the titling and registering process in many states, as well.

 The buyer can use the bill of sale to defend themselves if the following occur with the ATV:

 - After the sale occurs, the seller reports it as stolen.